qinwf/jiebaR/README.md

 ```

 ### Speech Tagging
-Speech Tagging function `<=.tagger` or `tag` uses Speech Tagging worker to cut word and tags each word after segmentation, using labels compatible with ictclas.  `dict` `hmm` and `user` should be provided when initializing jiebaR worker.
+Speech Tagging function `<=.tagger` or `tag` uses speech tagging worker to cut word and tags each word after segmentation, using labels compatible with ictclas.  `dict` `hmm` and `user` should be provided when initializing `jiebaR` worker.

 ```r
 words = "hello world"